 Under the terms of the Amended and Restated Stockholders Agreement with Liberty Broadband Corporation ("Liberty Broadband"), A/N and Charter, dated May 23, 2015, the number of Charter's directors is fixed at 13, and includes its CEO.
 Two designees selected by A/N are members of the board of directors of Charter and three designees selected by Liberty Broadband are members of the board of directors of Charter.
 The remaining eight directors are not affiliated with either A/N or Liberty Broadband.
-Each of A/N and Liberty Broadband is entitled to nominate at least one director to each of the committees of Charter's board of directors, subject to applicable stock exchange listing rules and certain specified voting or equity ownership thresholds for each of A/N and Liberty Broadband and Corporate Governance Committee and the Compensation and Benefit Committee each have at least a majority of directors independent from A/N, Liberty Broadband and Charter (referred to as the "unaffiliated directors").
+Each of A/N and Liberty Broadband is entitled to nominate at least one director to each of the committees of Charter's board of directors, subject to applicable stock exchange listing rules and certain specified voting or equity ownership thresholds for each of A/N and Liberty Broadband, and provided that the Nominating and Corporate Governance Committee and the Compensation and Benefit Committee each have at least a majority of directors independent from A/N, Liberty Broadband and Charter (referred to as the "unaffiliated directors").
 Each of the Nominating and Corporate Governance Committee is currently comprised of three unaffiliated directors and one designee of each of A/N and Liberty Broadband also have certain other committee designation and other governance rights.
 Mr. Thomas Rutledge, the Company's CEO, is the chairman of the board of Charter.

-In December 2017, Charter and A/N entered into an amendment to the letter agreement (the "Letter Agreement") that requires A/N to sell to Charter or to Charter Holdings, on a monthly basis, a number of shares of Charter Class A common stock or Charter Holdings common units that represents a pro rata participation by A/N and its affiliates in any repurchases of shares of Charter Class A common stock from persons other than A/N effected by Charter during the immediately preceding calendar month, at a purchase price equal to the average price paid by Charter for the shares repurchased from persons other than A/N during such immediately preceding calendar month.
+In December 2017, Charter and A/N entered into an amendment to the letter agreement (the "Letter Agreement") that requires A/N to sell to Charter or to Charter Holdings, on a monthly basis, a number of shares of Charter Class A common stock or Charter

+Holdings common units that represents a pro rata participation by A/N and its affiliates in any repurchases of shares of Charter Class A common stock from persons other than A/N effected by Charter during the immediately preceding calendar month, at a purchase price equal to the average price paid by Charter for the shares repurchased from persons other than A/N during such immediately preceding calendar month.
 A/N and Charter both have the right to terminate or suspend the pro rata repurchase arrangement on a prospective basis.

 The Company is aware that Dr. John Malone, a director emeritus of Charter and Chairman of the board of directors and holder of 49.0% of voting interest in Liberty Broadband, may be deemed to have a 39.9% voting interest in Qurate Retail, Inc. ("Qurate") and is on the board of directors of Qurate.
 Qurate wholly owns HSN, Inc. ("HSN") and QVC, Inc. ("QVC").
 The Company has programming relationships with HSN and QVC.
-For the three months ended March 31, 2019 and 2018, the Company recorded revenue in aggregate of approximately \$12 million and \$16 million, respectively, from HSN and QVC as part of channel carriage fees and revenue sharing arrangements for home shopping sales made to customers in the Company's footprint.
+For the three and six months ended June 30, 2019, the Company recorded revenue in aggregate of approximately \$12 million and \$24 million, respectively, and for the three and six months ended June 30, 2018, the Company recorded revenue in aggregate of approximately \$17 million and \$33 million, respectively, from HSN and QVC as part of channel carriage fees and revenue sharing arrangements for home shopping sales made to customers in the Company's footprint.